 Surgery

-For nasal tumors, curative surgery is not possible as bone invasion occurs early in the course of the disease.
+Curative surgery is impossible for nasal tumors, as bone invasion occurs early in the disease.
 (This is why radiation therapy is the standard of care for these tumors.)

 You might be tempted to ask for surgery, but surgical resection as the sole treatment of nasal tumors is not recommended.
-It does not offer any advantage over more recent treatments and has significant morbidity (side effects) and mortality (death).
+It offers no advantage over more recent treatments and has significant morbidity (side effects) and mortality (death).

-It might be used to debulk a tumor, which means to remove part of a tumor to make it smaller.
-Several studies suggest that surgical debulking prior to radiation might improve prognosis compared to radiation alone.
-Other studies refute this, so attempting the use of debulking surgery is usually decided on a case-by-case basis.
+Surgery might be used to debulk a tumor, which means removing part of a tumor to make it smaller.
+Several studies suggest that surgical debulking before radiation might improve prognosis compared to radiation alone.
+Other studies refute this, so attempting debulking surgery is usually decided on a case-by-case basis.

-A combination of a tumor-reducing surgery followed by radiation therapy for the treatment of nasal tumors has been evaluated, but has not been shown to improve clinical outcome in dogs when compared to megavoltage radiation alone.1,2
+A combination of a tumor-reducing surgery followed by radiation therapy for treating nasal tumors has been evaluated but has not been shown to improve clinical outcomes in dogs when compared to megavoltage radiation alone.1,2

 Chemotherapy